mbentley/overclockix/README.md

 ```
 git clone https://github.com/mbentley/overclockix.git
 ```
+## Re-create hard links for 'common'
+In order to make the management of common files easier, I used hard links on my build system.
+These hard link do not transfer properly to github and symlinks do not work with the live-build system.
+I have created a script (found in scripts) that will automatically re-create all of the hard links.

 ## Build Instructions
 Make sure that you are in the repository directory (e.g. overclockix/i386_iso-hybrid) and then execute the following commands: